jll38/IS218_Final/README.md

 I can't fathom why this project is not working.
-The database refuses to create the tables despite the numberous times db.create_all() is called and no matter what I do it just won't work.
+The database refuses to create the tables despite the numerous times db.create_all() is called and no matter what I do it just won't work.
 I can't complete the rest of the project without this.
 #### Unit Tests